JeanPasquini/chatbot/README.md

 ![visualIdentificador](https://github.com/user-attachments/assets/c18b6dc3-dbd8-4480-b36f-8d100ba76e11)

-**Imagem Demonstrativa**
+**Demonstrative Image**

 </div>

 ---

-## 🛠️ Tecnologias Utilizadas:
+## 🛠️ Technologies Used:

-- **ASP.NET Core:** A base robusta para desenvolvimento web, oferecendo performance e segurança para entregar uma aplicação eficiente.
+- **ASP.NET Core:** A robust foundation for web development, offering performance and security to deliver an efficient application.
-- **Machine Learning .NET (ML.NET):** O coração do sistema de reconhecimento de placas, com modelos treinados para detecção de padrões visuais.
+- **Machine Learning .NET (ML.NET):** The heart of the sign recognition system, with trained models for detecting visual patterns.
-- **Bootstrap:** Para uma interface visual responsiva e agradável.
+- **Bootstrap:** For a responsive and visually appealing user interface.

-## 🚀 Como Funciona:
+## 🚀 How It Works:

-1. **Upload da Imagem:** O usuário faz o upload de uma imagem contendo uma ou mais placas de trânsito.
+1. **Image Upload:** The user uploads an image containing one or more traffic signs.
-2. **Processamento da Imagem:** O sistema usa modelos de Machine Learning para detectar e classificar as placas na imagem.
+2. **Image Processing:** The system uses Machine Learning models to detect and classify the signs in the image.
-3. **Exibição dos Resultados:** A interface web exibe os resultados, com as placas identificadas e seus respectivos significados.
+3. **Displaying Results:** The web interface displays the results, with identified signs and their respective meanings.

-## 📈 Objetivo do Projeto:
+## 📈 Project Objective:

-Este projeto foi desenvolvido com o intuito de mostrar como é possível integrar tecnologias de ponta como **Machine Learning** e **ASP.NET** para resolver problemas do mundo real.
-Seja para aplicações em sistemas de trânsito, segurança ou automação, essa solução oferece uma visão do futuro da inteligência artificial na análise de imagens.
+This project was developed to demonstrate how it is possible to integrate cutting-edge technologies like **Machine Learning** and **ASP.NET** to solve real-world problems.
+Whether for applications in traffic systems, security, or automation, this solution offers a glimpse into the future of artificial intelligence in image analysis.

-Além disso serviu de material de estudo para aprender na pratica o uso da Machine Learning e a biblioteca ML.NET.
+Additionally, it served as study material to learn practically about using Machine Learning and the ML.NET library.

-## 🚨 Futuros Updates:
+## 🚨 Future Updates:

-- **Treinamento e Ajustes Fáceis:** Possibilidades de treinar e ajustar o modelo com novos dados para aumentar a acurácia e ampliar o número de placas reconhecidas.
-(Ideia em processo...)
+- **Easy Training and Adjustments:** Possibilities to train and adjust the model with new data to increase accuracy and expand the number of recognized signs.
+(Idea in progress...)